 Sciurus niger cinereus

 The Delmarva fox squirrel is a large, gray squirrel that lives in quiet forests on the Delmarva Peninsula.
-It is an endangered species.
+It is currently listed as an endangered species.

-The fox squirrel prefers quiet wooded areas, especially mature loblolly pine and hardwood forests with an open understory.
-It is also found in woodlots near farm fields and groves of trees near water.
-It spends a considerable amount of time on the ground, rather than in trees like the common gray squirrel.
+Prefers quiet wooded areas, especially mature loblolly pine and hardwood forests with an open understory.
+Also found in woodlots near farm fields and groves of trees near water.
+Spends a considerable amount of time on the ground, rather than in trees like the common gray squirrel.

 The Delmarva fox squirrel feeds on nuts, seeds and acorns from gum, oak, pine, maple, walnut and hickory trees.
 It will also eat buds, flowers, fruit, fungi, insects and mature green pine cones.